ansys/pyansys-units/doc/source/api/index.rst

 API reference
 =============

-This page gives an overview of the API of several public PyUnits classes, functions, and attributes.
-You can find them on the left sidebar.
+This section describes the public classes, functions, and attributes in the PyUnits API.

 .. toctree::
     :maxdepth: 1